GitArika/react-docs/getting-started/2-builders-and-compilers.md

 Tools that convert your code from a format to another, downgrading features that is not supported or aiming older versions.

-The most used compilers is Babel.
+The most used compilers:

+- Babel.

 ## Bundlers